olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/integrer-la-documentation-aux-processus-de-developpement.md

 description: "Documentation is part of software."
 ---

 Documentation is part of the software.
-Supplied with the product, it must :
+Supplied with the product, it must:

 - be released at the same time,
 - follow the same life cycles, and